allbizsupplies/thunderbird-quicktext-templates/README.md

 ## How to setup these templates for automatic import

 1. Download this project
-2. Move the `dist` folder somewhere that everyone can access it, such as `S:\AE ALLBIZ INTERNAL\Allbiz Team\thunderbird-quicktext-templates\dist`
+2. Move the `dist` folder somewhere that everyone can access it, such as `S:\AE ALLBIZ INTERNAL\email\thunderbird-quicktext-templates\dist`
 3. In Thunderbird, open Quicktext's settings (under Tools > Quicktext in the menu bar).
 4. In the Quicktext window, select the General tab if it isn't already open.
 5. In the 'Import on startup' input box, enter a list of paths to the script and template import files, separated by semicolons.